valdeezzee/AmesRoom/README.md

 Method:

-> -The participant can speak out about his experiences and his impression of the experiment while in VR.
+- The participant can speak out about his experiences and his impression of the experiment while in VR.
 After the experiement a questionnaire will be given to quantify certain variables.
-The questions of the questionnaire will be quantitative, the verbal questions and responses will be of qualitative nature.
-As this is the first evolution and design, we are not aware of all information that could be gained by our experiment.
+The questions of the questionnaire will be quantitative, the verbal questions and responses during the exüeriment will be of qualitative nature, significant details concerning the perception will have to be noted and further analyzed.
+- As this is the first evolution and design, we are not aware of all information that could be gained by our experiment.

-> -We consider the presented approach as a trial run to verify and further validate our design of the experiment.
+- We consider the presented approach as a trial run to verify and further validate our design of the experiment.

 Procedure: